confluentinc/cp-docker-images/docs/quickstart.rst

     {"name":"quickstart-file-sink","config":{"connector.class":"org.apache.kafka.connect.file.FileStreamSinkConnector","tasks.max":"1","topics":"quickstart-data","file":"/tmp/quickstart/output.txt","name":"quickstart-file-sink"},"tasks":[]}

-  As you did before, let's check the status of the connector:
+  As you did before, check the status of the connector:

   .. sourcecode:: bash

     docker@confluent:~$ curl -s -X GET http://$CONNECT_HOST:28082/connectors/quickstart-file-sink/status

-  You should see the following message in your terminal window:
+  You should see the following:

   .. sourcecode:: bash

     {"name":"quickstart-file-sink","connector":{"state":"RUNNING","worker_id":"localhost:28082"},"tasks":[{"state":"RUNNING","id":0,"worker_id":"localhost:28082"}]}

-  Finally, let's check the file to see if the data is present.
+  Finally, you can check the file to see if the data is present.
 Once again, you will need to SSH into the VM if you are running Docker Machine.

   .. sourcecode:: bash